linux-nvme/nvme-cli/doc/rst/util.rst

 **Parameters**

 ``int status``
-  Return status from an nvme passthrough commmand
+  Return status from an nvme passthrough command

 ``bool fabrics``
   Set to true if :c:type:`status` is to a fabrics target.